sgao23/StarPlus/README.md

-# StarPlus: Real-Time Visualization of Satellite Orbiting Earth
+# StarPlus: Real-Time Visualization of Satellite Orbiting

 A dashboard using React, D3-geo, & Ant Design backed by data crawled from n2yo.com to visualize satellite orbiting trajectory in real time on world map